 OUTER JOIN

-A right outer join, also known as a right join, is a method for merging rows from two or more tables based on a related column between them.
-Unlike inner joins, which only return rows with matching values in both tables, a right outer join returns all rows from the right table (referred to as the “right” or “second” table) and matching rows from the left table (referred to as the “left” or “first” table).
+A right outer join is also known as a right join.
+It merges rows from two or more tables.
+This is done based on a related column between them.
+Unlike inner joins, right joins return all rows from the right table.
+They also return matching rows from the left table.
+The right table is referred to as the “right” or “second” table.
+The left table is referred to as the “left” or “first” table.
 If there is no match in the left table, NULL values are returned for the columns from the left table.

 Input Data